The Imperial College London, Global Summer School (GSS), is committed to protecting the privacy and security of your personal information.

 - If you have not indicated a preferred year of entry, your data will be kept until the April +3 years after the date you last requested our services, registered for/attended an event

-- If you apply to undergraduate or postgraduate courses at Imperial SRO will keep your personal data until the April +5 years following the year of entry for the course to which you apply
+- If you apply to undergraduate or postgraduate courses at Imperial Marketing, Recruitment and Admissions will keep your personal data until the April +5 years following the year of entry for the course to which you apply

 For security purposes, data may exist on backup servers with our database and CRM suppliers for an additional 3 months after deletion.
 Data will exist for backup purposes only and will not be accessed or processed during this time.